 1 – Provide Training and Guidelines

 Employee advocacy is all about trusting employees to communicate individually as ambassadors for your company on social media.
-However, one of the most common “blocking points” is the fact that this trust is not fully conveyed.
+However, one of the most common “blocking points” is the fact that some people don’t always fullty convey this trust.
 In other words, employees worry about saying the wrong thing.
 This is where dedicated training, as well as informal guidance, becomes extremely important.

 2 – Encourage “First Person” Communication

 It’s important to remember that when employees share content as part of an advocacy program, they do so with their own social media networks.
 There is therefore little incentive for them to share posts if the messages being conveyed do not relate in some way to what they do and / or what they are interested in.
-For this reason, employees should be given flexibility when it comes to social media communication, and encouraged to add a personalized message as often as possible when they share content.
+For this reason, employees should be given flexibility when it comes to social media communication; it also encourages them to add a personalized message as often as possible when they share content.

 For example, if they are sharing the announcement of a new product they have tested, employees can draw attention to what they think is the standout feature.
 If they are posting a recruitment opportunity, they can include an introduction about why they personally enjoy working for the company.
 Ideally, employees choose to share content because it is relevant to them.
 It is by adding their own insights and expertise that they demonstrate why.